-- (1) Persons who wish to register, either provisionally or unconditionally, as a student of the Institution must comply with all of the following: - (a) meet the Institution's entrance requirements as stated in the General Rules and relevant Departmental Rules; - (b) agree to any measure taken by the Institution to check and authenticate any documentation submitted for admission.
+- (I) Persons who wish to register as a student of the Institution must comply with all of the following: - (a) meet the Institution's admission requirements as stated in the General Rules and relevant Departmental Rules.
+While the Institution takes all reasonable precautions to ensure that students who are admitted for study to an academic programme meet the Institution's rules and the programme admission requirements and rules, any student admitted in error shall be deregistered from the programme; (Amended w.e.f.
+2021/01) - (b) agree to any measure taken by the Institution to check and authenticate any documentation submitted for admission.
 Any incorrect and false information submitted may render a registered student to be charged with misconduct which could lead to the termination of a student's registration with the Institution.
 Applicants submitting incorrect and false information will be disqualified from admission to the Institution; (Amended w.e.f.
-2019/01) - (c) undergo (where applicable) any selection procedures, which may be unique to the instructional programme the student has chosen; - (d) be academically accepted for registration by the department offering the relevant instructional programme. - (e) pay (where applicable) the prescribed non-refundable acceptance deposit, before due date; - (f) complete, sign and have the official registration forms accepted by the relevant Office, whereby they bind themselves to all rules of the Institution; - (g) register with the Institution on the prescribed registration date or, with the permission of the relevant Head of Department, not later than the final date for registration as determined by Senate, and then subject to any penalty fees; - (h) pay all fees by due dates; - (i) register for subjects only where there are no examination timetable clashes; - (j) in the case of clashes in the lecture timetable, refer to the rules of the programme, and register only at the discretion of the Head of Department of the relevant instructional programme, and then by mutual written agreement; and - (k) submit acceptable documented proof, when registering, of compliance with the relevant entrance requirements.
+2019/01) - (c) undergo (where applicable) any selection procedures, which may be unique to the instructional programme the student has chosen; - (d) be academically accepted for registration by the department offering the relevant instructional programme. - (e) pay (where applicable) the prescribed non-refundable acceptance deposit, before due date: - (f) complete, sign and have the official registration forms accepted by the relevant Office, whereby they bind themselves to all rules of the Institution; - (g) register with the Institution on the prescribed registration date or, with the permission of the relevant Head of Department, not later than the final date for registration as determined by Senate, and then subject to any penalty fees; - (h) pay all fees by due dates; - (i) register for subjects only where there are no examination timetable clashes; - in the case of clashes in the lecture timetable, refer to the rules of the programme, and register only at the discretion of the Head of Department of the relevant instructional programme, and then by mutual written agreement; and - (k) submit acceptable documented proof, when registering, of compliance with the relevant entrance requirements.
 Notwithstanding full compliance with all necessary requirements as stipulated in Rule G3, a person's unconditional registration will only occur when the person's relevant original certificate, diploma or degree, as well as all other relevant information / documentation has been vetted by and to the satisfaction of the Institution.
-(Rule G3(5)(a)(iv) refers.) - I) Fulfil any health, safety and capacity requirement, including vaccinations and/or medical tests that may be a specific professional board requirement for the instructional programme that the student has chosen.
-Failure to comply with this requirement will result in the termination of the student's registration for the programme.
-(Inserted wef from 2019/01)
+(Rule G3(5)(a)(iv) refers.)